ericpoe/haystack/README.md

 [![Packagist Version](https://img.shields.io/packagist/v/ericpoe/haystack.svg?style=flat-square)](https://packagist.org/packages/ericpoe/haystack)

 # Haystack
 Forget Haystack vs Needle order, the object *IS* the Haystack.
-Haystack is a library that allows for pipelining and immutable structures.
+Haystack is a library that allows for pipelining, immutable structures, and UTF-8 strings.

 ## Install
 Haystack is installable as a [Composer](http://getcomposer.org) package: